 AUSTRAC is Australia's anti-money laundering and counter-terrorism financing regulator and specialist financial intelligence unit.

 Our purpose is to protect the integrity of Australia's financial system and contribute to the administration of justice through our expertise in countering money laundering and the financing of terrorism.
 We do this by overseeing compliance with the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act) and the Financial Transaction Reports Act 1988 (FTR Act).

 We have offices in Sydney, Melbourne and Canberra.
-You can contact our central Contact Centre by telephone during business hours.
+You can contact our central Information Service Centre by telephone during business hours.
 You can access our online services via the internet.